1. What are widgets?

 3. How to manage your custom widget settings?

-Each widget (predefined, custom, shared) has a settings menu (the three dots icon), from which you can further custom it and complete the following actions:
+Each widget (predefined, custom, shared) has a settings menu (the three dots icon), from which you can further customize it and complete the following actions:

 - Settings: You have tremendous flexibility in configuring what data will be displayed by your widget.

-- Selected Boards this option becomes available for some of the analytics widgets and allows you to change the board for which you track metrics, using a widget.
+- Boards: this option becomes available for some of the analytics widgets and allows you to change the board for which you track metrics, using a widget.

-- Export: export the widget data in an Excel spreadsheet.
+- Export: export the widget data to a spreadsheet file.